RBS Analysis

 • Result accuracy guarantee

-What is Rutherford backscattering spectrometry?
+What is Rutherford backscattering spectrometry used for?

-Unlike many other thin film techniques including SIMS and cross-section SEM-EDX, RBS is a nondestructive method when used for surface analysis.
 Typically, RBS uses a high-energy beam of He2+ ions that is directed onto a sample surface.
 Some of the incoming ions are scattered elastically from the sample's atomic nuclei.
 These backscattered ions are detected and the energy distributions and yield of ions at a given angle are measured.
 The detected energy is dependent on the mass of the target nucleus and the depth of the scattering event.

 Suitable sample matrices